tubular/sparkly/docs/source/reader_and_writer.rst

 Elastic
 ^^^^^^^

-Sparkle relies on the official elastic spark connector and was successfully tested in production using versions 2.2.x and 2.3.x.
+Sparkly relies on the official elastic spark connector and was successfully tested in production using versions 2.2.x and 2.3.x.

 +---------------+---------------------------------------------------------------------------------+
 | Package       | https://spark-packages.org/package/elastic/elasticsearch-hadoop                 |